EvoVGM: a Deep Variational Generative Model for Evolutionary Parameter Estimation: Experiments

 \subsection{Hyper-Parameters Fine-tuning}

 First, we assessed the effects of different hyper-parameters on the convergence and the accuracy of the EvoVGM models to approximate the true distributions of the evolutionary parameters.
 For each hyper-parameters setting, the model was trained ten times, using different weight initialization, on the same alignment of five 5000-bp sequences.
-Based on the results of a grid search with different combinations of hyper-parameters, we defined the default components of the EvoVGM models which include a set of one-hidden-layer variational encoders with a hidden size of 32.
-We placed uniform priors on ancestral states, substitution rates and relative frequencies, and independent gamma priors on branch lengths with a prior expectation of \(0.1\).
-Moreover, we used a 100-sample EvoVGM estimator with regularization coefficient \(\alpha_{\texttt{KL}}\) equals \(10^{-3}\) and Adam optimizer \citep{Kingma2015} for stochastic gradient ascent with learning rate of \(0.005\).
+Based on the results of a grid search with different combinations of hyper-parameters, we defined the default components of the EvoVGM models including a set of one-hidden-layer variational encoders with a hidden size of 32.
+We set uniform hyper-parameters on the prior densities of the ancestral states, the substitution rates and the relative frequencies, and we placed independent gamma priors on the branch lengths with a prior expectation of \(0.1\).
+Moreover, we used a 100-sample EvoVGM estimator with a regularization coefficient \(\alpha_{\texttt{KL}}\) equals \(10^{-3}\) and Adam optimizer \citep{Kingma2015} for stochastic gradient ascent with a learning rate of \(0.005\).

-Figures \ref{fig:gtr_kl}, \ref{fig:gtr_hs} \ref{fig:gtr_ns} and \ref{fig:gtr_lr} highlight the performance of EvoVGM\_GTR model (implementing a GTR substitution model) trained with multiple values of the coefficient \(\alpha_{\texttt{KL}}\), the size of the hidden layers, the sampling size, and the learning rate, respectively.
+Figures \ref{fig:gtr_kl}, \ref{fig:gtr_hs}, \ref{fig:gtr_ns} and \ref{fig:gtr_lr}, in the Supplemental Results section, highlight the convergence and the performance of EvoVGM\_GTR model (implementing the GTR substitution model) trained with multiple values of the coefficient \(\alpha_{\texttt{KL}}\), the size of the hidden layers, the sampling size, and the learning rate, respectively.
 In general, EvoVGM\_GTR models converge faster when the \(\alpha_{\texttt{KL}}\) coefficient is lower, and the number of hidden layers and the learning rate are larger.
 The sample size does not affect the overall convergence.
 However, a small sample size induces a substantial variance in the estimator.